oplohmann/Elysees/README.md

 lease.ifNotGranted {
     // Lease <lease> not obtained as <otherLease> obtained it first and we have to
     // wait till its lease duration has expired or was returned by its own before
     // the end of the lease time.
-In this simple demonstration test case we just wait
+In this simple demonstration code we just wait
     // for <lease.durationTillExpiry()> ms.
     doSomeOtherWorkForDuration(lease.durationTillExpiry())
     if(lease.request(leaseDuration, leaseDuration * 2)) {
-        leaseWasFinallyObtained = true
+        doSomeWorkForLeaseDuration()
     }
-    doSomeWork()
     // It is not required to release a lease after access to some shared resource has
     // finished, but it improves throughput as some other thread trying to obtain that
     // lease will be granted access to the shared resource as early as possible.